allenday/spark-genome-alignment-demo/README.md

 # spark-genome-alignment-demo
-An example of bioinformatics and bigdata tools can playing nicely together.
+An example of bioinformatics and bigdata tools nicely playing together.

 You can copy and paste the relevant section below (currently Mac OS X only) to see how the Bowtie aligner can be integrated into an interactive Spark